Skip to main content

 Definition and Scope of Payroll Management

-Payroll management encompasses all operations that allow for calculating, issuing, and archiving employee compensation.
-It covers the calculation of gross salaries, deduction of social contributions (employer and employee), the establishment of pay slips, nominative social declarations (DSN), and salary transfers.
-In France, according to URSSAF data, more than 29 million pay slips are issued each month by private sector companies.
+Payroll management encompasses all operations enabling the calculation, issuance, and archiving of employee compensation.
+It covers the calculation of gross salaries, the deduction of social contributions (both employer and employee), the establishment of pay slips, nominative social declarations (DSN), and salary transfers.
+In France, according to URSSAF data, more than 29 million pay slips are issued each month by private sector enterprises.

-The scope of payroll also includes the management of absences (paid leave, sick leave, maternity/paternity leave), expense reports, benefits in kind, profit-sharing and incentives, as well as final account settlements at the end of contracts.
+The scope of payroll also includes the management of absences (paid leave, sick leave, maternity/paternity leave), expense reports, benefits in kind, profit-sharing and gain-sharing schemes, as well as final settlement agreements upon contract termination.

 The Stakeholders Involved in the Payroll Process

-Depending on the size of the company, payroll can be managed internally by a payroll manager or HR manager, outsourced to an accounting firm or specialized service provider, or hybridized through SaaS payroll software.
-A 2025 study by Deloitte indicates that 62% of French SMEs with 10 to 250 employees outsource all or part of their payroll management, primarily for regulatory compliance reasons.
+Depending on the size of the enterprise, payroll can be managed in-house by a payroll manager or HR manager, outsourced to an accounting firm or specialized provider, or managed through hybrid SaaS payroll software solutions.
+A 2025 Deloitte study indicates that 62% of French SMEs with 10 to 250 employees outsource all or part of their payroll management, primarily for regulatory compliance reasons.

 The Nominative Social Declaration (DSN)

-Since its generalization in 2017, DSN has become the cornerstone of exchanges between employers and social protection organizations.
-In 2026, DSN continues to evolve with the progressive integration of data relating to professional equality index and information linked to point-based retirement.
-Each month, the employer must submit its DSN by the 5th or 15th of the following month at the latest, depending on headcount and salary payment date.
+Since its generalization in 2017, the DSN has become the cornerstone of exchanges between employers and social protection agencies.
+In 2026, the DSN continues to evolve with the progressive integration of data relating to professional equality indexes and information linked to points-based pensions.
+Each month, the employer must submit their DSN no later than the 5th or 15th of the following month, depending on headcount and the salary payment date.

-Non-compliance with deadlines or repeated errors in the DSN expose the company to penalties reaching €7.50 per employee per month of delay, capped at €750 per declaration according to article R243-14 of the Social Security Code.
+Non-compliance with deadlines or repeated errors in the DSN expose the enterprise to penalties that can reach €7.50 per employee per month of delay, capped at €750 per declaration according to article R243-14 of the Social Security Code.

-Since the El Khomri law of 2016, employers can provide pay slips in electronic format without prior employee consent, provided that the employee has access to a digital tool to view it and has a right of objection.
-In practice, dematerialized delivery requires that the document be available for 50 years or until the employee reaches age 75 in a certified digital safe.
+Since the El Khomri Act of 2016, the employer may provide the pay slip in electronic format without prior employee consent, provided that the employee has access to a digital tool to consult it and has the right to object.
+In practice, digitalized delivery requires that the document be available for 50 years or until the employee reaches age 75 on a certified digital safe.

 This long-term archiving obligation is defined by decree n°2016-1762 of December 16, 2016.
-It implies specific technical constraints: certified timestamping, document integrity, access traceability, and GDPR compliance for personal data contained in the pay slip.
+It entails precise technical constraints: certified timestamping, document integrity, access traceability, and GDPR compliance for personal data contained in the pay slip.

 • Extension of mandatory electronic invoicing: although distinct from payroll proper, this obligation impacts HR processes for expense reports and external services.

-• Strengthening of URSSAF controls: the administration is amplifying its controls over contribution exemptions (LODEOM, apprenticeship, urban enterprise zones).
+• Strengthened URSSAF controls: the administration is amplifying its controls over contribution exemptions (LODEOM, apprenticeship, urban enterprise zones).

-• Professional equality index compliance: companies with more than 50 employees must publish their index on the Ministry of Labor website, on pain of a penalty reaching up to 1% of the payroll.
+• Gender equality index compliance: enterprises with more than 50 employees must publish their index on the Ministry of Labor website, under penalty of a fine reaching up to 1% of payroll.

-• Minimum wage (SMIC) evolution: the gross hourly SMIC is reassessed on January 1st and may be adjusted during the year if inflation exceeds 2% on reference indices.
+• SMIC evolution: the hourly gross SMIC is revalued on January 1st and may be adjusted during the year if inflation exceeds 2% on reference indices.

 Payroll Digitalization: Tools and Best Practices